a better way to manage water at home

 Soil quality restoration should be applied to lawns in spring (March-May) or in fall (late August-November).

 Price Range: About $.22 per square foot of lawn

 What does a rain garden look like?
-Rain gardens are landscaping made of a shallow depression with a level bottom in which soils have been amended to better soak up water.
-They are planted with primarily native plants.
-Rain gardens can take many shapes and forms allowing you the creativity to create beautiful and wildlife friendly landscaping that serves a purpose you can feel good about.
+Rain gardens are landscaping features consisting of a shallow depression with a level bottom in which soils have been amended to better soak up water.
+They are planted with primarily deep-rooted native plants.
+Rain gardens can take many shapes and forms, allowing you the creativity to create beautiful and wildlife- friendly landscaping that serves a purpose you can feel good about.

 Where do you use a rain garden?
-Rain gardens are placed in areas that capture water such as the end of a downspout or low spot in a yard.
-As the water reaches the rain garden, it is temporarily ponded until it fully soaks into the ground within a few hours.
+Rain gardens are placed in areas that naturally capture water, such as the end of a downspout or low spot in a yard.
+As the water reaches the rain garden, it is temporarily ponded until it fully soaks into the ground (usually within a few hours).
 Rain gardens must be placed at least 10 feet away from a foundation and sized properly for the amount of water they are capturing.